dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 multiple selection and take appropriate actions.

-The examples in this section, which are available at this book’s website, demon-
+The examples in this section, which are available at this book's website, demon-

 strate these points.